Maintenance

 Activate dynamically

-It is possible to activate maintenance mode by calling the Inphinit\Maintenance::down() method.
-This will change the system/config/app.php file.
+It is possible to activate maintenance mode by calling the Inphinit\App::down() method.

 You can create a route for active maintenance mode, but it is important to use some security condition, example: